 MetroWest Urology is a national center of excellence for the treatment of Peyronie’s Disease, serving patients from the greater Boston area and beyond.
 Peyronie’s disease can be a complex and sensitive condition requiring expert treatment.
 We provide highly individualized care with the full range of medical and surgical treatments in a comfortable and private setting.

-Dr. Conners is the most experienced physician in Massachusetts with intralesional (injection) therapy for Peyronie’s and Dr. Kacker is close behind as one of the highest volume providers in the state.
+Dr. Conners is the most experienced physician in Massachusetts with intralesional (injection) therapy for Peyronie’s while Dr. Kacker is close behind as one of the highest volume providers in Massachusetts.
 Dr. Conners is on the Executive Committee of the Sexual Medicine Society of North America, the primary organization supporting research and establishing national standards to the treatment of Peyronie’s disease.
 He was also an investigator in the original clinical trials leading to approval of Xiaflex®, the only FDA approved treatment for Peyronie’s.
 Both Dr. Conners and Dr Kacker specialize in the full range of medical and surgical treatment for Peyronie’s disease.

 What is Peyronie’s Disease?

-Peyronie’s disease refers to a curve, bump, or indentation that develops in the penis.
+Peyronie’s Disease refers to a curve, bump, or indentation that develops in the penis.
 Peyronie’s is the result of scar-like or “plaque” that forms in the membrane that surrounds the erectile bodies in the penis (called the “tunica albuginea”.)
 The plaque is a dense deposit of scar-like tissue (called “collagen”) that prevents part of the penis from expanding during an erection.
 As such, men may feel a sense of contracture or restriction to their erection and may develop a curve or indentation with the erect penis.
 This may interfere with sexual function, or in some cases make satisfactory sexual function impossible.

 Peyronie’s is not a cancer.
 It is related to a class of medical problems called autoimmune disorders which include asthma and rheumatoid arthritis.
 Peyronie’s is the penile manifestation of Dupytren’s contracture, which is a similar disorder of the palms of the hands caused by abnormal deposition of collagen scar-like tissue.
 While Peyronie’s disease may severely affect sexual function, it does not pose a threat to a man’s overall health.